6 Tips for Planning a California Vacation on a Budget

 6. Take pictures instead of buying souvenirs.

 Have you been to California?
 What budget-friendly vacation tips did you pick up?
-Share yours below!
+Share your budget California vacation advice below!